Table of Contents

 Graduates with a Doctorate in ECE qualify for teaching positions at the college/university level.
 They also conduct research and assume school and community leadership and advocacy roles that are focused on the needs of young children.

-Degrees similar to early childhood education
+Degrees similar to early childhood education and teaching

 Special Needs Education